Generalized cohomology theories for algebraic stacks: Linearly scalloped stacks

 If $\sX$ happens to be nicely scalloped, then this is equivalent to the \inftyCat $\MotSpc(\sX)$ we already defined in \ssecref{ssec:H/constr}.
 There are two differences to be reconciled: \begin{enumerate} \item The homotopy invariance condition is \textit{a priori} stronger in the linearly scalloped setting.
 However, the stronger condition involving vector bundle torsors is in fact automatic in the nicely scalloped case.
 Indeed, any nicely scalloped $\sX$ admits a Nisnevich cover $u : \sU \twoheadrightarrow \sX$ with $\sU$ nicely \fund (\thmref{thm:scallop}\itemref{item:scallop/cover}).
 Then if $\pi : \sV \to \sX$ is a vector bundle torsor, the base change $\sV \fibprod_\sX \sU \to \sU$ admits a section, and hence is a vector bundle.

-\item In the nicely scalloped case, we defined $\Sm_{/\sX}$ to consist only of smooth derived stacks that are \emph{representable}, but not necessarily quasi-projective, over $\sX$.
+\item In the nicely scalloped case, we defined $\Sm_{/\sX}$ to consist only of smooth stacks that are \emph{representable}, but not necessarily quasi-projective, over $\sX$.
 However, when $\sX$ is nicely scalloped both variants give rise to the same \inftyCat $\MotSpc(\sX)$ (up to equivalence).
 In fact, we claim that the inclusions

-of the sites of smooth \emph{quasi-affine}, smooth \emph{quasi-projective}, and smooth \emph{representable} derived stacks over $\sX$, both induce equivalences on $\A^1$-invariant Nisnevich sheaves (by left Kan extension).
+of the sites of smooth \emph{quasi-affine}, smooth \emph{quasi-projective}, and smooth \emph{representable} stacks over $\sX$, both induce equivalences on $\A^1$-invariant Nisnevich sheaves (by left Kan extension).
 To see this recall that the assignment $\sX \mapsto \Sm^?_{/\sX}$ is a Nisnevich (or even étale) sheaf for $? \in \{\mrm{qaff}, \mrm{repr}\}$, which easily implies that the corresponding versions of $\sX \mapsto \MotSpc(\sX)$ are both Nisnevich sheaves.
 Therefore to show that the induced functor is an equivalence, it is enough by \thmref{thm:scallop}\itemref{item:scallop/cover} to consider the case where $\sX$ is nicely \qfund.
 This easily follows from the fact that every $\sX' \in \Sm^\mrm{repr}_{/\sX}$ is isomorphic (up to Nisnevich localization) to a colimit of objects in $\Sm^\mrm{qaff}_{/\sX}$ by \thmref{thm:sumihiro}. \end{enumerate}

-\sssec{Generation.}
+\sssec{Generation}

 The proof of the direct analogue of \propref{prop:gen} requires no modifications.
 However, we will require the sharper statement that $\MotSpc(\sX)$ is generated under sifted colimits by $\L\h_\sX(\sX')$ with $\sX'$ linearly \emph{\fund} (and not just linearly \qfund).
 To prove this, it is enough to show that for every linearly \qfund $\sX' \in \Sm_{/\sX}$, there is a linearly \fund $\sX'' \in \Sm_{/\sX}$ such that $\L\h_\sX(\sX') \simeq \L\h_\sX(\sX'')$.
-Indeed, we may take $\sX''$ to be a Jouanolou device for $\sX'$ (\propref{prop:jou}).
+This follows from the following variant of \cite[Prop.~2.20]{HoyoisEquivariant}, which will be a substitute for \thmref{thm:locally affine}.

+\begin{prop}[Jouanolou device] Let $f : \sX \to \sY$ be a quasi-projective morphism with $\sY$ \qfund.
+Then there exists an affine bundle $\pi : \sV \to \sX$ such that the composite $\sV \to \sX \to \sY$ is affine. \end{prop} \begin{proof} Write $\sY = [Y/G]$, where $G$ is a linearly reductive embeddable group scheme over an affine scheme $S$, and $Y$ is a $G$-quasi-projective scheme.
+By \remref{rem:ysfg913o}, $\sY$ has the resolution property.
+By \cite[Prop.~2.20]{HoyoisEquivariant} we therefore have the result in the special case $\sX = \P_{\sY}(\sE)$ for $\sE$ a finite locally free sheaf over $\sY$.